h313/dead-mans-switch/README.md

 # dead-mans-switch
 A dead man's switch which will send out a prerecorded message via email to predetermined people after a time limit if not deactivated

+# DON'T ACTUALLY USE THIS FOR REAL STUFF

+This was an old hobby project, and I haven't tested the reliability of it.
+Don't use it for real stuff.

 ## Why?
 Let's say you know something really important.
 But people are coming after you because of it.
 Set up this on a computer somewhere, and keep sending a key to it.
 If, at some time, the key is no longer sent, this program assumes you're dead and sends out the message.
-If the process is ended, this program assumes you're dead and sends out the mssage.
+If the process is ended, this program assumes you're dead and sends out the message.
 It's the perfect insurance!

 ## Setting it up
 You'll need Python 3, `pip`, and all the packages in `requirements.txt`.